26 Lavender Spring Nails That Feel Fresh, Soft, and Totally Wearable in 2026

 A fade from bare or nude at the base to soft lavender at the tip.
 On short nails, the gradient is compressed and reads as a tonal blush of color rather than a dramatic ombre.

-Works best when: you want easy, low-maintenance nails that still feel intentional.
-Common mistake: going too light on short nails the color disappears.
-Use at least two coats of a visible lavender, even on sheer formulas.
+Common mistake: going too light on short nails, the color disappears.
+Use at least two coats of a visible lavender, even with sheer formulas, and apply the deepest concentration right at the tip rather than blending it all the way back to the cuticle.

 Texture & Finish Play: Adding Dimension Without Complexity